 For example, if the goal is to attract qualified leads to your site and make sales, be sure you’ve got conversion metrics in the mix.

-Once you establish your campaign goals, you can pick the SEO metrics that’ll help you measure progress towards your objectives.
+Once you establish your campaign goals, you can pick the SEO metrics that’ll help you measure progress toward your objectives.

 Monitor Your Results Regularly